charlesreid1/b-captain-hook/docs/index.md

 ### Testing

-To test, you can trigger the webhook from the repository's webhooks panel.
+To test Captain Hook, install a webhook in a given repository and use the server running Captain Hook as the endpoint.
+Set up the secret.

+You should be able to trigger a webhook test from the repository's webhooks control panel.
+This should trigger Captain Hook, and if you've added a script for the corresponding repository, it should be triggered by the test.

-Keep in mind this will _only_ fire triggers on the master branch.
+Keep in mind that Gitea/Github will _only_ fire triggers on the master branch of a repository, so you can't test arbitrary branches using this method.

 ## Debugging

-This container is an absolute pain in the ass to debug, and uses python 2 to boot.

-But it was the only thing working.

-To test:
+To get into test/debug mode:

+* Set up a "dummy" hook (the Python hook shown above) that will just log the webhook to a log file in `/tmp`
 * Run the server in one window
 * In a second window, open a shell in the container and monitor `/tmp/*.log`
 * In a third window, open a shell in the container and monitor `/www/*`

-To open a shell in the container:
+To open a shell inside the container, run this command from the host machine:

 ```
 docker exec -it <name-of-container> /bin/sh
 ```

-Remember you only have `/bin/sh` and `python2`, no `bash` and no `python3`.
+Remember that when you are inside this container, you will only have `/bin/sh` available - no `bash`.

-To check logs:
+To check logs of this container, run this from the host machine:

 ```
 docker logs -f <container-name>